yoavrodeh/class6/PITCHME.md

 1. In `DivideScorer`, if `d <= 0`.
 1. In `sumScores`, if `ScoreException` happens, catch it and throw an `IllegalArgumentException`.
-1. In `Main`, if it happens, print trace and exit.
+1. In `Main`, if a `ScoreException` happens, print trace and exit.
-  + No need to catch `IllegalArgumentException` - it is a runtime exception.
+  + Don't catch `IllegalArgumentException`.
+What will happen if it is thrown?

 ---